big-data-and-economics/big-data-class-materials/syllabus/syllabus.md

 Throughout the course, I will provide you feedback on your work.
 It is your responsibility to turn in your work on time.

-**End of course:** If an extension beyond the "grace period" is not authorized by the instructor, department, or college, an unfinished incomplete grade will automatically change to an F after either (a) the end of the next regular semester in which the student is enrolled (not including short-term), or (b) the end of 12 months if the student is not enrolled, whichever is shorter.
+**End of course:** If an extension is not authorized by the instructor, department, or college, an unfinished incomplete grade will automatically change to an F after either (a) the end of the next regular semester in which the student is enrolled (not including short-term), or (b) the end of 12 months if the student is not enrolled, whichever is shorter.

 Incompletes that change to F will count as an attempted course on transcripts.
 The burden of fulfilling an incomplete grade is the responsibility of the student.